 Structural Accuracy in GIS data

 In this section, some of the work of structural data quality in GIS data and its role is showcased.
-In [36] author has demonstrated the use of GIS data to measure the accuracy of a bridge deformation.
+In [36] the authors demonstrate the use of GIS data to measure the accuracy of a bridge deformation.
 This refers to the evaluation of degradation of data accuracy which allows you to evaluate any error in a structure like bridges, buildings and high-rise structures.
-This work uses a ground-based radar system to collect the structural data and then further comparison and evaluation The wark was able to evaluate the accuracy of deformation in bridge.
+This work uses a ground-based radar system to collect the structural data and then further comparison and evaluation The work was able to evaluate the accuracy of the deformation in bridge.

-Similar work was done [37] to measure the change in land use spread in urban are using GIS where the accuracy of the data has an important role to play.
+Similar work was done by the authors in [37] to measure the change in land use spread in urban area using GIS where the accuracy of the data has an important role to play.
 The accuracy of such data needs to evaluate to measure the consistency in the data collected and the data showcased.
 This work uses thematic accuracy to evaluate the correctness of the data.
 In another work [38] Another standard for data positioning in GIS data [38] is National Standard for Spatial Data Accuracy (NSSDA) which is used in the US for positional accuracy of data in GIS data using a normal distribution.
 Where the normal distribution defines the spread of position error at a specific location.

 Summary

 Table 4 shows the final summary of the work where the SDQ benchmark can be defined as precision, consistency, completeness and accuracy for any GIS data which can be raster or vector.
-This benchmark SDQ will allow user to evaluate a data which can be raster or vector.
-This will allows user to select an appropriate data before moving on to further analysis.
-These SDQ will also user to select data for analysis based on accuracy, completeness and precission this will allow user to get the required data the application domain that may me land cover, ocean, forest cover or forest fire analysis but on the other hand if the data has low completeness in that case user has large amount of data but less useful data for its application.
+This benchmark SDQ will allow user to evaluate data, which can be raster or vector.
+This will allow users to select an appropriate data before moving on to further analysis.
+These SDQ will also user to select data for analysis based on accuracy, completeness and precision this will allow user to get the required data the application domain that may me land cover, ocean, forest cover or forest fire analysis but on the other hand if the data has low completeness in that case user has large amount of data but less useful data for its application.

 Table 4.
-Summary of work on data quality
+Summary of Work on Spatial Data Quality